lucono/karma-test-explorer/docs/documentation.md

 Setting                                       | Description
 -----------------------------------------------|---------------------------------------------------------------
 `karmaTestExplorer.enableExtension` | Explicitly enables or disables Karma Test Explorer when its default project inspection to automatically enable or disable itself does not yield the desired decision
+`karmaTestExplorer.projects` | This is a list, each entry of which is either a string of the relative path (relative to the workspace root folder) to a project for testing, or an object having a `projectRootPath` property with the value of that path.
+The object format also accepts the following optional properties which can be used to provide the corresponding settings specifically for that project - `projectType`, `karmaConfFilePath`, `testFramework`, `testFiles`, `excludeFiles`, `testsBasePath`.
+Like other Karma Test Explorer settings, when not explicitly configured, most settings will be auto-detected where possible with reasonable values for each project
-`karmaTestExplorer.projectRootPath` | The working directory where the project is located (relative to the root folder) `karmaTestExplorer.projectType` | The type of the project.
+`karmaTestExplorer.projectType` | The type of the project.
 This will be auto-detected if not specified.
 Specify the right project type if not correctly auto-detected
-`karmaTestExplorer.defaultAngularProjects` | The projects in the Angular workspace to be loaded by default for testing.
-If not specified, the default project specified in `angular.json` is loaded instead
 `karmaTestExplorer.testFramework` | The test framework used by the project.
-The framework will be auto-detected if none is specified.
-Specify the right test framework if it is not correctly auto-detected
+This will be auto-detected if not specified.
+Specify the right test framework if not correctly auto-detected
-`karmaTestExplorer.karmaConfFilePath` | The path where the `karma.conf.js` file is located (relative to `projectRootPath`) `karmaTestExplorer.testGrouping` | How tests should be grouped in the Test view side bar `karmaTestExplorer.flattenSingleChildFolders` | Flattens paths consisting of single child folders when using folder-based test grouping
+`karmaTestExplorer.karmaConfFilePath` | The path where the `karma.conf.js` file is located (relative to the project root path)
+`karmaTestExplorer.testGrouping` | How tests should be grouped in the Test view side bar `karmaTestExplorer.flattenSingleChildFolders` | Flattens paths consisting of single child folders when using folder-based test grouping
 `karmaTestExplorer.showTestDefinitionTypeIndicators` | Show test definition type indicators such as tests defined as focused or disabled
 `karmaTestExplorer.excludeDisabledTests` | Exclude disabled tests from the test view `karmaTestExplorer.showOnlyFocusedTests` | Show only focused tests in the test view.
 This is always true if using the Mocha test framework
 `karmaTestExplorer.showUnmappedTests` | Include tests in the test view which were returned by Karma but either not discovered or included in the set of test files configured for Karma Test Explorer
-`karmaTestExplorer.karmaPort` | The port to be used for the Karma server in VS Code `karmaTestExplorer.browser` | The browser that will be launched by Karma for testing.
+`karmaTestExplorer.karmaPort` | The port to be used by default for the Karma server in VS Code.
+Whenever the port is not available, the next available port is used
+`karmaTestExplorer.browser` | The browser that will be launched by Karma for testing.
 This can also include any valid custom launcher defined in the Karma config file.
 This takes precedence over the `customLauncher` setting
 `karmaTestExplorer.customLauncher` | Specify the karma custom launcher configuration for launching the test browser, similar to a custom launcher entry in a karma config file
 `karmaTestExplorer.autoWatchEnabled` | Enables automatic re-run of tests when the files change